raftedproc/mipt-rust/docs/setup.md

     git clone YOUR_SOLUTIONS_REPOSITORY_IN_MANYTASK solutions
     ```

+3. The directory structure should be:

+    ```shell
+    $ tree -L 1
+    .
+    ├── mipt-rust
+    ├── solutions
+    ```

+4. Copy the workflow file from course repository and push it to the remote:

+    ```shell
+    cp mipt-rust/.grader-ci.yml solutions/.gitlab-ci.yml
+    git add .
+    git commit -m "Add .gitlab-ci.yml"
+    git push
+    ```

-3. Try to submit your solution to CI by running `rover submit` in the folder of the problem `add`.
+5. Try to submit your solution to CI by running `rover submit` in the folder of the problem `add`.
 Feel free to answer any questions if something is wrong.